cscart/docs/user_guide/addons/eBay/export_to_ebay.rst

     This way is available only in **CS-Cart 4.3.5** or in the eBay Synchronization add-on upgrade package for **CS-Cart 4.3.4**.

-1. In the administration panel go to **Marketing → eBay → eBay templates**
+1. In the administration panel go to **Marketing → eBay → eBay templates**.

-2. Hover over the eBay template you want to export
+2. Hover over the eBay template you want to export.

-3. Click the **gear button** and select **Export/Revise products on eBay**
+3. Click the **gear button** and select **Export/Revise products on eBay**.

 .. image:: img/export/export_template_to_ebay.png
     :align: center